Civil registration: Scotland

-North America
+Americas

 Mexico

 In Mexico, vital records (birth, death and marriage certificates) are registered in the Registro Civil, as called in Spanish.
 Each state has its own registration form.
 Until the 1960s, birth certificates were written by hand, in a styled, cursive calligraphy (almost unreadable for the new generations) and typically issued on security paper.
 After the 1960s, they were issued typed by machine.

 Currently all copies (from people born before and after the 1960s) are standardized in brown-security paper and are typed automatically by a computer and the CURP (control identification number in Mexico) and the specific dates of issuing are already issued.

 United States

 In the United States, vital records such as birth certificates, death certificates, and frequently marriage certificates are maintained by the Office of Vital Statistics or Office of Vital Records in each individual state.
 Other documents such as deeds, mortgage documents, name change documents, and divorce records, as well as marriage certificates for those states not centralizing these records, are maintained by the clerk of court of each individual county.
-However, the term 'civil registry' is not used.
+However, the term "civil registry" is not used.